I started the day with a walk around Penrith in search of coffee and hogbacks.

 Aside from the regular raids by brigands from the north, between 1060 and 1745 there were at least 10 formal invasions by Scottish armies into England.

-The 17th century armour mounted on the church walls bears witnessed to the areas turbulent past.
+The 17th century armour mounted on the church walls bears witness to the area’s turbulent past.

 For me, the crowning glory of the church is the 11th Century Romanesque arch